 The installation in all machines is done in two phases: In the first phase Linux is installed with all required core packages.
 After this the system reboots and continues with the installation of Grid software.
 During this first reboot the system will search for devices that haven't been installed automatically and will try to configure them.
 Be selective with which devices you are going to enable.
-For instance if a sound card is found don't activate it!
+For instance if a sound card is found you don't have to activate it!